DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-02-17-asking-candidates-to-nominate-referees.md

 So I can suggest suitable referees.

 **As a candidate**
-I need to know what to do if I’m struggling to find a referees So that my application can progress.
+I need to know what to do if I’m struggling to find a referee So that my application can progress.

 ## Hypotheses